edx-h/edx-h.github.io/_posts/2023-10-28-The-Cloud-Migration-Roadmap-of-Big-Data-Business-PART-II---Migration-Works.md

 author: Edward
 date: 2023-10-28
 category: [Technical Notes]
-tags: [Cloud Migration, Data Warehouse, Technical Notes]
+tags: [Cloud Migration, Data Warehouse]
 ---

+## Preface
+In 2023 Q1, I participated in the cloud migration project for big data business in our department, from on-premises to [Tencent Cloud](https://www.tencentcloud.com/).
+After the migration, we reached the goal of **cost reduction and increasing operation & maintenance efficiency**.

+Some experience and works during this process has been summarized (not confidential things included).
+The whole content has been split into three techinical notes:

+**[PART I:](/posts/The-Cloud-Migration-Roadmap-of-Big-Data-Business-PART-I-Business-Overview/)** the big data business overview and on-premises architecture;

+**PART II (this article):** the work and experience learned during cloud migration;

+**[PART III:](/posts/The-Cloud-Migration-Roadmap-of-Big-Data-Business-PART-III-Key-Technical-Transformations-and-Summary/)** the key technological transformations and summary.

 ## Cloud Big Data Architecture
 ![Cloud Architecture](/assets/img/big_data_cloud_migration/3_cloud_architecture.png)

-To ensure the rapid migration process of big data business to the cloud, big data components are migrated to cloud EMR (Elastic MapReduce) in the form of **rehosting**.
+To ensure the rapid migration process of big data business to the cloud, we decided to migrate the big data system to cloud EMR (Elastic MapReduce) in the form of **rehosting**.
-> **Rehosting**: moving an application's components to the cloud <u>with little or no modification.</u> {: .prompt-info }
+> **Rehosting**: moving an application's components to the cloud **with little or no modification.**
+{: .prompt-info }

 EMR not only optimizes open-source components at the kernel level, but also ensures perfect compatibility with open-source components, which avoids business incompatibility problems caused by various component versions, and minimizes the workload, difficulty, risk factors during cloud migration.